dino-dna/informed-citizen/.github/contributing.md

 - ensure `NODE_ENV` is set in your environment.  e.g. `echo NODE_ENV=development >> ~/.bashrc && . ~/.bashrc`
 - cd `/path/to/project`
-- `yarn` to install the root project dependencies
 - `yarn bootstrap` to install and link all child project dependencies
   - **never `yarn add <thing>`** into a project directly, unless you know what you are doing.  it's advisable to add dependencies to the relevant package.json and run `yarn bootstrap` again from the root project.  this ensures that all links remain intact between packages!
 - `yarn build` to compile all sub projects.